We help thyroid cancer survivors find affordable life insurance.

-- Is life insurance available if I had thyroid cancer?
+- Can I get life insurance if I had thyroid cancer?

-Is life insurance available if I had thyroid cancer?
+Can I get life insurance if I had thyroid cancer?

 According to Endocrineweb.com, 70-80% of all thyroid cancers are papillary thyroid cancer.